 • Claire Marvet, 2022

-As our Education Coordinators, SNAP members lead and collaborate on restoration, education, and outreach projects that engage our community in conservation.
-They gain skills and technical training, mentor with environmental leaders in our area, and receive an education award at the completion of their service term to help cover student loans or pay for future education.
-They are also given a small monthly stipend and healthcare during their service.
+As our Education Coordinators, SNAP members led and collaborated on restoration, education, and outreach projects that engage our community in conservation.
+They gained skills and technical training, mentored with environmental leaders in our area, and received an education award at the completion of their service term to help cover student loans or pay for future education.
+They were also given a small monthly stipend and healthcare during their service.

-During their 11-month service term with us, our AmeriCorps members work on a variety of interesting projects with a high level of responsibility and creative freedom.
-This includes:
+During their 11-month service term with us, our AmeriCorps members worked on a variety of interesting projects with a high level of responsibility and creative freedom.
+This included: